Validation

 Mempool transaction validation provides further optimizations that speed up block validation after initial synchronization.
 Validating transaction scripts for the mempool populates two caches: the signature and the script cache.
 This involves running policy checks, meaning the rules are stricter than during block-level validation.
 On this check, successfully validated signatures are added to the signature cache, keyed by the hash of the signature data.
 The scripts are then checked again, but with consensus-level rules applied.
 On success, they get added to the script cache, keyed by transaction data and the exact rules the scripts were evaluated under.
 This second round of validation is cheaper, since the signatures are already cached as valid and may be skipped during validation.
 Once the transaction is included in a block and its scripts are validated, the script cache is consulted, and some script evaluations may be skipped.

 Bitcoin Core ships the default-on “assumevalid” feature, which skips script validation for all historical blocks before a certain target block.
-The feature introduces an additional trust assumption.
+The feature introduces an additional trust assumption that a sufficiently buried target block would have been rejected by majority hashrate if it had invalid scripts.
+This is not a “checkpoint”: it only skips script verification for blocks building towards the target block.
 The target block is set by the Bitcoin Core developers at release time, but users may override it.
 Coin-level checks are still run, meaning users of this feature still validate all “Check*”- and “Accept*“-level checks, and ensure that no coins are double-spent.
 For platforms that lack processing power, like small system-on-a-chip computers, this means a significant reduction in synchronization time.

-The same mutex, cs_main, protects the validation caches, the UTXO set, and the block tree.
+A single mutex, cs_main, protects the validation caches, the UTXO set, and the block tree.
 This means that no retrieval or mutation of any of these data structures can happen in parallel.
 Breaking up cs_main and giving each data structure its own mutex, does at least open up the possibility of racing the various validation checks with each other.
 I would like to see more engineering happening towards both reducing cs_main’s responsibility and parallelizing more validation tasks.

 Making block validation speed dependent on historical behaviour may have downsides.
 During periods when a lot of non-standard transactions are being mined, script validation gains no benefit from the script cache.
 If there is a change in average coin lifetimes, like during a dust spam attack, the cut-through the coins cache provides becomes less effective.
 In Bitcoin’s history such phases have been brief, and since the architectural cost here is mostly code complexity as opposed to a fundamental limitation, these optimizations are well worth it.